Crews rush to repair dam central to Northern California life

 Over the weekend, the swollen lake spilled down the unpaved, emergency spillway, which had never been used before, for nearly 40 hours, leaving it badly eroded.

-Officials defended the decision to suddenly call for mass evacuations late Sunday afternoon, just a few hours after saying the situation was stable, forcing families to rush to pack up and get out.
+Officials defended the decision to suddenly call for mass evacuations Sunday, just a few hours after saying the situation was stable, forcing families to rush to pack up and get out.

 “There was a lot of traffic.
 It was chaos,” said Robert Brabant, an Oroville resident who evacuated with his wife, son, dogs and cats.
 “It was a lot of accidents.
 It was like people weren’t paying attention to other people.”